Sample Size Specifications for Post Harvest Testing (PHT):

 The tuber size is very important; they must be approximately golf ball size or smaller.
 It is a good idea to ship 10% more tubers than required; 220 for the 200 tuber test and 440 for the 400 tuber test, as there are always a few tubers that fail to break dormancy.

 The conditions required to break dormancy for the virus testing necessitate that the tubers arrive in good condition; please ship dry tubers that are free from deterioration, rot or damage and ensure that they are protected against freezing while in transit.
+Samples that have been chilled or frozen during shipping will need to be resubmitted as they deteriorate rapidly rendering them unusable for virus testing.

 A 440 tuber sample should easily fit within a 14 gal/53 litre Rubbermaid Roughneck Tote (or equivalent sized cardboard box) lined with insulation.
 Our racks can only fit the 14 gal/53 litre tote size (Width: 12.2” wide / Length: 23.9” / Height: 15.9”).
 As Styrofoam is difficult to recycle or dispose of, we ask that you please use burlap sacking or cardboard to insulate.